Xingwei726/dvia-2019/1.mapping-time/Final-hybrid-time&line/README.md

 In this concept I want to use retinal variables of a LINE (such as size, position, color of a line etc.) to represent different aspect of TIME.
 The whole canvas is divided into two parts: foreground and background.
 Squares in the foreground indicate calendar values while elements in the backgroud represent clock time values.

 Each month is represented by how many lines left inside the square that's created the pattern, eg. 12 (*2) line mean Jan...
+Fullness of the moon is represented by the thickness of pill shape.
 And day of the week is represented by a different orientated pill shape.
 In the background, left line is second's indicator, it's X coordinates moves 13 units towards right margin as ‘second’ proceeds.
 Right line is the minute's indicator, width of the line grows as ‘minute’ proceeds.

 ***Texture ---> Month of the Year (totally number:12)***

 ***Orientation--->Day of the Week (totally number: 7)***

+***Shape--->Fullness of Moon***

 ***Position--->Second***

 ***Size--->Minute***

 ***Value--->Hour***

 ![](HandSketch.jpg)